vlang/v/doc/packaging_v_for_distributions.md

 Details
 =============

-Preparing a package of the current version of V for distribution, has some peculiarities, that should be understood, and taken into account, for the best experience of the users of your package, for your sanity, and for easier troubleshooting of problems, when they happen.
+Preparing a package of the current version of V for distribution, has some peculiarities that must be understood, and taken into account, for the best experience of the users of your package, for your sanity, and for easier troubleshooting of problems when they happen.

 1) V builds many of its commands on demand, to save both time and space.
-The source of the entry points of those commands, is stored in the folder cmd/tools/ .
+The source of the entry points of those commands is stored in the folder cmd/tools/ .
 If you are preparing a prebuilt V package, that needs to ensure that the final package after installation will be read only, that will be a problem, since V will try to write to its cmd/tools/ folder.
 To prevent that, you need to build *all* the commands/executables in that folder *ahead of time*.